adsabs/WIESP/2023/index.md

 ## The 2nd [WIESP](https://ui.adsabs.harvard.edu/WIESP/) @ IJCNLP-AACL 2023

-The 2nd Workshop on Information Extraction from Scientific Publications was held in hybrid mode (online and at Bali, Indonesia) at the [IJCNLP-AACL 2023](http://www.ijcnlp-aacl2023.org/) on November 1, 2023 and featured:
+The 2nd Workshop on Information Extraction from Scientific Publications was held in hybrid mode (online and at Bali, Indonesia) at the [IJCNLP-AACL 2023](http://www.ijcnlp-aacl2023.org/) ([archive link](https://web.archive.org/web/20251211140531/http://www.ijcnlp-aacl2023.org/)) on November 1, 2023 and featured:

 - Paper Presentations
 - A Keynote talk